boisgera/bitstream/mkdocs/index.md

         >>> data = cos(2*pi*440.0*t)
         >>> stream = BitStream(data)

-!!! note "Performance"
+!!! note "Advanced features"

-    Bitstream is a Python C-extension module that has been optimized for the common use cases.
+      - **Performance.** Bitstream is a Python C-extension module that has been optimized for the common use cases.
 Hopefully, it will be fast enough for your needs!
         Under the hood, the [Cython] language and compiler are used to generate this extension module.

-!!! note "Advanced Features"

-      - Custom types:
+      - **Custom types.**
         The list of supported types and binary representation may be enlarged at will: new readers and writers can be implemented and associated to specific data types.

         See: [Custom types](custom)

-      - Snapshots:
+      - **Snapshots.**

         See: [Snapshots](snapshots)